Please read through our frequently asked questions, you may find the answer to your question here:

 Do support belts help?

 Support belts can help if they are worn after you have had manual therapy to release stiff/stuck pelvic joints that cause PGP.
 The belt can help to keep things in place and prevent joints from moving out of position again.
 If a belt is worn without you receiving the right treatment, it can just hold bones in the wrong place, which can irritate the joints more, so receiving treatment to align your joints is key.
 If you do need a belt, this should be as part of, not instead of, treatment, and usually the belt is not needed after a few treatment sessions as your joints and muscles start to move normally again.
-Most women find that the Serola sacroiliac belt is the most useful.
+Most women find that a sacroiliac support belt is the most useful.
 Tubigrip is often provided instead of treatment, but it is uncomfortable to take on and off and does not support the relevant joints specifically enough, and is not a substitute for hands-on treatment.

 I have been referred to a physiotherapist, but I am told it will take weeks to get an appointment.
 The baby will be here by then, what can I do?